hellpig/collatz/BOINC_test/README.md

 echo 0 > taskID.txt
 ```

-I want to use the "repeated k steps" algorithm, so use
+I want to use the "repeated k steps" algorithm, so I'd use the code
 ```
 partiallySieveless/collatzPartiallySieveless_repeatedKsteps.c
 ```